 Charge Reimbursements.
 Customer will reimburse EPMI for all applicable ERCOT ISO assessed charges, costs and penalties assessed or imposed and all amounts paid by EPMI on Customer’s behalf to resolve financial obligations for services provided including all market services procured through the ERCOT ISO attributable to Customer (collectively, “Charge Reimbursements”).
 Charges shall include any and all applicable charges and administrative fees assessed or imposed under the ERCOT Protocols and Rules.

 Fee Payments and Charge Reimbursements.
-EPMI will duplicate ERCOT’s schedule (according to the ERCOT Settlement Calendar per Section 9.1.2 of the ERCOT Protocols (“ERCOT Calendar”, see Attachment X, which calendar will also be available in updated format on ERCOT’s Market Information System (“MIS”)) for sending statements and invoices to Customer for any Services provided under this Agreement and any estimated Charge Reimbursements.
+EPMI will duplicate ERCOT’s schedule (according to the ERCOT Settlement Calendar per Section 9.1.2 of the ERCOT Protocols (“ERCOT Calendar”, available in periodically updated format on ERCOT’s Market Information System (“MIS”)) for sending statements and invoices to Customer for any Services provided under this Agreement and any estimated Charge Reimbursements.
 In connection therewith, no later than three days following receipt by EPMI from the ERCOT ISO, EPMI shall provide Customer with (1) settlement statements of charges and credits and (2) invoices relating to Customer’s activities pertinent to the Services performed by EPMI hereunder for Customer and any estimated Charge Reimbursements.
 Settlement statements will reflect one day’s trading activitity and will be received by EPMI from the ERCOT ISO three days following the trade date.
 Invoices will be generated by ERCOT at the end of every week (at the end of every 7 days).
 Invoices will be summary documents that reflect 7 days of trading.
 Payment from Customer on Invoices will be due to EPMI by 2:00 p.m. of the Business Day prior to the Business Day on which payment by EPMI is due to the ERCOT ISO on the corresponding ERCOT invoices, according to the ERCOT Calendar.
 Customer shall render, by wire transfer or by other mutually agreeable method, the amount set forth on such statement to the payment address provided in Schedule "A", provided, however, it is expressly agreed that EPMI shall have the set-off rights set forth in this Agreement to pay any ERCOT ISO invoice.
 A "Business Day" is any day that is not a Saturday, Sunday, or a holiday observed by EPMI's Houston office.
 Furthermore, to the extent the ERCOT Calendar changes, EPMI’s billing and settlement schedule will adjust accordingly.
 EPMI shall calculate all assessed charges based upon the statements and invoices received from the ERCOT ISO, which EPMI shall receive in aggregated form.
 EPMI shall be under no obligation hereunder to provide Customer aggregated data in relation to Customer combined with EPMI’s other customers.
 A "Business Day" is any day that is not a Saturday, Sunday, or a holiday observed by EPMI's Houston office.
 EPMI shall comply with the Protocols’ provisions governing “true-ups” and disputed amounts on invoices received from the ERCOT ISO, and shall make commercially reasonable efforts to dispute in the appropriate manner established by the Protocols any charges of the ERCOT ISO which are not accurately or validly assessed in relation to Customer’s activities, as determined in the commercially reasonable judgment of the Parties.
 In no event will any payments due from EPMI to Customer be paid prior to receipt of such payments by EPMI from the ERCOT ISO.
 EPMI will use commercially reasonable efforts to work with ERCOT to effectuate receipt of any delinquent payments, but notwithstanding any other provision in this Agreement EPMI shall not be responsible to Customer for any payments not received by EPMI from the ERCOT ISO.
 All amounts owed under this Agreement will be due and payable in accordance with Schedule "A".